imarc/mill4-wp-starter-theme/DEVELOPMENT_STANDARDS.md

 ## Questions?

-If you have questions about these standards or need clarification, please reach out to the project maintainer.
+If you have questions about these standards or need clarification, please reach out to the project's tech lead.